jmcampanini/django-starter/README.md

 ## Key Capabilities
-- `gunicorn` setup in Procfile.
-- New Relic setup using Procfile
+- Procfile ready for Heroku deployment
-- `.env` and `.env.sample` template already setup, loaded using `core/planeteer.py`.
+- Environments using `.env` files.
+See `.env.sample` template to get started.
-- Uses Database URLs and PostgreSQL in production, and `sqlite` in development.
+- Uses Database URLs and Heroku PostgreSQL in production, and `sqlite` in development.
 - Production settings using `django-storages` & Amazon S3 for assets.
 - Testing using `debug-toolbar` and `django-nose`.
 - Email settings using MailGun `ENV` variables (commented out initially).